Magno (wrestler): Independent circuit (1999–2015)

 On the March 28, 2013 edition of TNA's Impact Wrestling Magno returned to TNA Television as it was announced that he would be competing in a TNA Gut Check match against Adam Pearce the following week.
 On the April 4, 2013 edition of Impact Wrestling Magno lost to Adam Pearce due to Pearce holding the ring ropes to win match.
 On the April 11th edition of Impact Wrestling, the storyline of the Gut Check Challenge played out so that Magno was denied a contract to TNA Wrestling as all three judges (Danny Davis, Bruce Prichard and Al Snow) all voted "no".
 On February 15, 2015, Magno defeated Cassandro and Boby Zavala in a three-way match to win the NWA World Welterweight Championship.
 When Vasquez signed with WWE later that year the NWA decided to strip him of the Welterweight championship.

 WWE

-NXT (2015–2016)

 On April 13, 2015, WWE announced Vasquez as part of a new class of trainees at the WWE Performance Center, with Vasquez wearing his Magno mask during the presentation.
 He stated that he would like to remain an enmascarado in WWE, but would be open to changing that if need be.
 He made his first in-ring appearance for the company at a NXT live event on January 15, 2016, wrestling under his real name losing to Manny Andrade.
 On February 5, 2016, Vasquez was released from his WWE contract.